There's a Japanese Anime cartoon series called 'Seven Deadly Sins,' along with cosplay costumes for the characters.

 Also known as Jealousy, green is the obvious theme colour: Jealousy is supposed to be the ‘green-eyed monster’ and naturally there are special coloured contact lenses available which can change your eye colour.
-At Props n Frocks we have wigs, costumes and make-up in shades of green and black that can convey the character quite well.
+We have wigs, costumes and make-up in shades of green and black that can convey the character quite well.
 Given that, in an envious situation it is said that ‘looks could kill’, your would-be personification of jealously might be armed with a fake knife and scabbard – just right for those cutting comments, which are so much a feature of jealousy.

 Role models for Envy are Iago, Othello’s treacherous second-in-command; Jezebel, either the biblical one or the shameless hussy portrayed by Bette Davis, and almost anyone from the Apple of Discord incident of Greek myth.

 Gold is the obvious colour choice here, although with money also being the alleged root of all evil, there are opportunities for the ‘mean green’ also.
 (British banknotes have more colour variation than their American counterparts so this doesn’t work as well.
 Most of the off-the-peg costumes incorporating money elements are of American origin and based on the dollar anyway, so it should not be a problem).
 For some, of course, money is a little passé, so one can accessorize with credit-card replicas, including costumes.